benthecoder/hackathons/README.md

 [Readabl](https://readto.beabetterhuman.tech/) - A Svelte + FastAPI app that offers search results along with readability metrics so that users can at a glance see what search results are suitable for them to read.

-Prizes: 3rd place overall - Tile Bluetooth Tracker Essentials
+Prize: 3rd place overall - Tile Bluetooth Tracker Essentials

 [Devpost](https://devpost.com/software/searchly-9pn6go) | [Github Repo](https://github.com/weichunnn/reader)